elhumble/minION_species_ID/README.md

 > The `cd` command in the Unix shell is used to move between directories and the `ls` command is used to view the contents of directories
 <br>
+<a href="#top">Back to top</a>

 ## Software dependencies <a name="Dependencies"></a>

 The following software is required to run the pipeline.
-You will find further information on installing these in the [software installation advice](#installadvice) section of this repository.
+You will find further information on installing these in the [software installation advice](#installadvice) section at the bottom of this repository.

+- Guppy
+- hd5
+- NanoFilt
+- NGSpeciesID
+- R & Rstudio
 - MobaXterm (for Windows users only)
-- Conda
-- Guppy v3.1.5+781ed575
+- Text editor for example BBEdit for MacOSX or NotePad++ for Windows

 <a href="#top">Back to top</a>

 ## Input files <a name="inputs"></a>

-1. Move MinKNOW folder containing fast5 files to `data/raw`
+Move MinKNOW folder containing fast5 files to `data/raw`

 - Open MinKNOW
 - Go to ‘Experiments’ in the left menu bar